seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 *Flourish.
 Re-enter, from one side, SATURNINUS attended, TAMORA, DEMETRIUS, CHIRON and AARON; from the other, BASSIANUS, LAVINIA, and others*

 **SATURNINUS**
-So, Bassianus, you have play’d your prize:
+So, Bassianus, you have play'd your prize:
 God give you joy, sir, of your gallant bride!

 **BASSIANUS**